-americal and under many this Onisian port.
-Specifically, the Committee calls for :as a he(a) a review of environmental policydiscussioninstruments, to extend the use of economic instruments with continued support of regulatory measures;In par(b) measures to promote environmental awareness.supportThe Committee urges that its conclusionsicy, at ommission welcomes this Opinion elpful contribution to the continuing sions of Community environmental following completion of the al market. ticular, the Commission strongly rts the further development of eco- instruments in environmental pol- nd will shortly draw up specific sals in this connection.
+Main points of ESC Opinion Commission position The Committee broadly welcomes the report.
+Specifically, the Committee calls for : (a) a review of environmental policy instruments, to extend the use of economic instruments with continued support of regulatory measures; (b) measures to promote environmental awareness.
+The Committee urges that its conclusions on the 1992 Task Force Report be taken into account in the development of a fifth environmental action programme, and in a review of Treaty provisions, with respect to: the relationship between Articles 100a and 130r et seq. ; extension of majority voting; land-use planning; subsidiarity.
+The Commission welcomes this Opinion as a helpful contribution to the continuing discussions of Community environmental policy following completion of the internal market.
+In particular, the Commission strongly supports the further development of eco- nomic instruments in environmental pol- icy, and will shortly draw up specific proposals in this connection.